cllopes/reactathon/material/2_react/10_testing/readme.md

 })
 ```

-`toBe` does a shallow compare with `Object.is` if you want to compared objects or arrays you can do a deep compared with `toEqual`:
+`toBe` does a shallow compare with `Object.is` if you want to compare objects or arrays you can do a deep compared with `toEqual`:

 ```javascript 1.8
 test('object assignment', () => {